FOX NEWS ONLINE

 Unexpected conflict can surprise you when it surfaces after the wedding, or even years later.
 Challenges will come, so best to realize they are normal.
 While it is unhealthy to live in a pattern of hostility, don’t think that unexpected difficulty or conflict means you should start looking for the exit ramp.
 Find someone to help you navigate the issues and learn new ways to communicate and resolve problems.
 Great marriages are committed to navigating the conflicts.
 Marriage is the greatest tool for personal growth and maturity.

 Listen.
 Talk.
-Find a
+Find a Mentor.

 Communication is obviously the key to any great relationship and we can’t do full justice to the issue except to summarize: 1) We don’t really “hear” what another person is saying because we either react defensively or think only of what we want to say in response.
 Most people just want to know they have been heard and their feelings were understood.
 2) Don’t bury your feelings, but learn how to wisely make your deepest needs known.
 3) Avoid saying “You always….You never.”
 Use “I feel” terms instead.
 (This is basic Communication 101 that many have heard, but still don’t practice.)
 4) Ask directly for forgiveness, and respond with forgiveness.
 Holding hands when you talk helps break a cycle of anger.
 Research shows that couples who pray privately and regularly together have vastly more successful marriages.
 5) Find a trusted friend or older, wiser couple who will be supportive of your marriage (not just affirm your negativity), and will help you, ideally both of you together, work through issues of communication.